-At Covington Behavioral Health Hospital, individuals can receive expert care delivered by a team of compassionate and experienced professionals.
+At Covington Behavioral Health, individuals can receive expert care delivered by a team of compassionate and experienced professionals.
 With the help of our center’s dedicated treatment team, it is possible to learn to manage schizoaffective disorder symptoms and live a healthier, happier life.

-Learn more about schizoaffective disorder treatment at Covington Behavioral Health Hospital in St. Tammany Parish
+Learn more about schizoaffective disorder treatment at Covington Behavioral Health in St. Tammany Parish

 Individuals who have schizoaffective disorder will experience many symptoms of schizophrenia along with either a manic or major depressive episode.
 The schizophrenia symptoms that are characteristic of schizoaffective disorder may include hallucinations, delusions, disorganized speech, diminished emotional expression, and catatonic behavior.
 Major depressive episodes can include profound and persistent sadness, lack of motivation and/or energy, diminished appetite, sleep disruptions, and pervasive thoughts of death.
 Manic episodes can be characterized by abnormally elevated mood and increased energy, along with racing thoughts, distractibility, and inflated sense of self-worth.

 The combination of these symptoms can understandably have a devastating impact on a person’s ability to function in a healthy and productive manner.
-At Covington Behavioral Health Hospital, we are familiar with the many ways that schizoaffective disorder can affect adults, and we have developed specialized programming to stabilize individuals at our hospital who have been struggling with schizoaffective disorder and to help them manage their symptoms.
+At Covington Behavioral Health, we are familiar with the many ways schizoaffective disorder can affect adolescents and adults, and we have developed specialized programming to stabilize individuals at our hospital who have been struggling with schizoaffective disorder and to help them manage their symptoms.

 Helping a loved one get treatment for schizoaffective disorder